-One of my wildest nights out in Mexico happened in Merida, and I didn’t even need alcohol to have it.
+One of my wildest nights out in Mexico happened in Merida, and it didn’t even involve any alcohol.
 My friend and I wanted to go out with a bang since it was my last night in Mexico.
 We Ubered to the fancy nightlife district only for him to be turned back because he stupidly wore shorts.
 I really don’t know what he was thinking but he tried to solve the problem by asking local people if they could give him pants and he’ll give them shorts.

 A fiery-haired gringo asking you to take off your pants in mediocre Spanish?
-You can assume whether that worked or not.
+I don’t think I need to tell you whether it worked or not.
 Anyway, we headed back to the city center when the undeniably thump of house music caught our ears.
 We got lost in the sauce at this amazing electronic party that I never would have expected to find in a city like Merida.
 Psychedelic graphics flashed on every wall of the open-aired dance floor, and we partied well until past a reasonable time to wake up for my flight.

 Puerto Vallarta is a fan favorite Mexican beach destination; it has perfect weather, incredible food, enriching culture, and the cherry on top is that Puerto Vallarta is the most welcoming and LGBTQ+ friendly cities in Mexico, and possibly the best gay-friendly beach destinations in all of Latin America.
 If you prefer staying at an all-inclusive resort, Casa Culpa and Al Mar Resort are two resorts that keep the fun flowing with the hottest local DJs hosting in-house activities!
 However, Puerto Vallarta’s true party lies in the city.
 Stay anywhere in El Centro to be walking distance from the boardwalk nightclubs, or Zona Romantica to be near the best bars and events.